-The GCM process shall be applied to Tunneled Packets at a Signing Entity and GMAC Tags calculated for all such packets.
-The GMAC Tags shall be communicated to Authenticating Entity(ies) in RTP Header Extensions along with their respective Tunneled Packets.
+The GCM process shall be applied to Tunneled Packets at a Signing Entity and GMAC Tags (i.e., hashes) calculated for all such signed packets.
+Signing of Tunneled Packets may be applied to selected Packet Streams or to Packets within such Streams based on patterns or random selections.
+The GMAC Tags shall be communicated to Authenticating Entity(ies) in RTP or Information Header Extensions along with their respective Tunneled Packets.
 At the Authenticating Entity(ies), the GCM process shall be applied again to the Tunneled Packets and new GMAC Tags calculated for those packets.
 The GMAC Tags calculated at the Authenticating Entities shall be compared with those communicated from the Signing Entity.
 Any difference between the two GMAC Tags calculated for a specific packet shall indicate either one or more errors in the delivery of the packet or tampering with the packet.

 In addition to the secret GCM Keys that must be known to both a Signing Entity and its associated Authenticating Entity(ies), a separate Initialization Vector (IV) also must be known to both types of units.
 The IV must be a form of Nonce but is not required to be secret.
-The most important characteristic of the IV is that it is not repeated in conjunction with any particular GCM Key value.
+The most important requirement placed on the IV is that it not be repeated during the lifetime of any particular GCM Key value.
 The required conditions with respect to the IV can be met by concatenating the bit patterns of several values carried in the headers of the packets to be authenticated or nearby in the data Stream.
-The IVs shall be 96 bits in length, formatted as depicted in Table 6.4 and as described immediately thereafter.
+The IVs shall be 96 bits in length, constructed as depicted in Table 6.4 and as described immediately thereafter.

-Table 6.4 Initialization Vector (IV) Organization
+Table 6.4 Initialization Vector (IV) Composition